LarkspurCA/androidweardocs/data.rst

     @Override
     public void onConnectionFailed(ConnectionResult connectionResult) { }

 3. Define a class that extends the Thread class and implements a method that sends your data object to all nodes currently connected to the data layer.
 This task can block the main UI thread, so it must run in a new thread.
+This can be an inner class.

   .. code-block:: java

     class SendToDataLayerThread extends Thread {
       String path;
-      String data;
+      DataMap dataMap;

       // Constructor for sending data objects to the data layer SendToDataLayerThread(String p, DataMap data) {